-India is a melting pot of diverse cultures and vibrant art forms.
-With time our art and culture have evolved.
+India is a fusion of diverse cultures and vibrant art forms.
+Our culture and art have evolved over the years.
 If we talk about the art forms of India, many thrived, but few indigenous art forms are struggling for their existence.

-In this article, Rooftop focuses on a less promoted art form- Saura art, which is massively overshadowed by its popular distant cousin, Warli art.
+In this article, Rooftop focuses on a less promoted art form- Saura art, which is massively overshadowed by its popular twin- Warli art.

 Customs are similar across tribes, and differences can be primarily attributed to regional specificities.
-Nature is a close aspect of all tribes’ daily lives, including household chores, livelihoods, and entertainment.
+All tribes generally depend on nature for their everyday activities, including household chores, livelihoods, and entertainment.
 Although they worship it in many forms, they also revolve their daily existence around it.

 Saura art has always been misidentified with its identical twin Warli art of Maharastra.
 Though they have different motifs, patterns, and traditions, both art forms share common traits.